 A simple, low-key way to celebrate an employee’s birthday is by giving them a gift card.

 This could be a good option for more introverted employees.
 Even if it’s for a token amount (e.g., $25), the employee will appreciate the gesture.

 For the employee whose desk is always littered with coffee cups, a Starbucks card might be the perfect gift.
 A Groupon gift or TINYgift card to send with a Cheers can work too.

 You may also be able to get a deal on an activity that takes the employee into a new realm—like paintball, rock climbing, or an art class.

 Just make sure it’s something they’re interested in first before you pull the trigger.
 An easy way to do that is by talking to your employees directly.

 Donating money to charity is a good way to show your organization’s investment in the community and in social responsibility.

-07. Get a little help from their friends
+8. Get a little help from their friends

 This is an important step no matter what you choose to do.
 If your employee is on a strict diet, for example, sweets might not be the best way to go.
 If your employee is very shy, they may not want their birthday recognized at all.